Here’s A Dietitian’s Go-to List of 12 Best Foods for Energy

 2. Greek Yogurt

-Plain Greek yogurt is a nutrient-packed snack with tons of benefits for energy and appetite.
+Plain Greek yogurt is a nutrient-packed snack with tons of benefits if you’re eating for energy and satiety.

 Different from regular sweeter yogurts, this dairy product has soared in popularity over the last few years due to its higher protein content.
 One six-ounce serving can pack up to 17 grams of protein.